Two hour private wine tasting conducted by a certified Sommelier

 Aren’t you familiar with Lombardy wines?
 Find more in the overwiev below, you will be ready for your wine tasting in Milan!

-Lombardy is entirely landlocked between two relevant wine regions, the Veneto to the east, actually the most productive wine area in Italy and Piedmont to the west, renown for Barolo and Barbaresco among the most authoritative red aged wines in the whole world.
+Lombardy is entirely landlocked between two relevant wine regions, the Veneto the east, actually the most productive wine area in Italy and Piedmont to the west, renown for Barolo and Barbaresco among the most authoritative red aged wines in the whole world.

 Nevertheless, thanks to the successful marketing campains, the constant improvement of local wine style, and a positive entrepreneurial approach enhanced significantly the importance of Lombardy wines in the country and abroad.